r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Not only are you dressed incredibly suspiciously...

 **B：Goredolf:**
-...Fujimaru is glaring at you like you're the scum of the earth, despite {(M) him /(F) her} being strangely out of sorts!
+...Fujimaru is glaring at you like you're the scum of the earth, despite [♂ him /♀ her] being strangely out of sorts!

 **B：Goredolf:**
 Take this!
 My sadness, my lament, and all of my sorrow!
 Ironic Gof Puuunch!